ciank94/eddyDetector/README.md

 ## Usage (see for example `usage/detect.py`)

-first, import modules from the eddyDetector package:
+first, import all modules from the eddyDetector package:

 ```python
 # ===========Section 0: imports=============